Facial Nerve Problems (cont.)

 - How are the causes of facial nerve dysfunction diagnosed?

-- What is the prognosis for facial nerve problems?
+- Is there a cure for Bell's palsy?
+What is the prognosis for other facial nerve problems?

 - Find a local Neurologist in your town